Last updated: 2020-05-09 15:18:53PDF

 A VPC instance has three core components: VPC IP ranges, subnets, and route tables.

 VPC IP ranges

 When you create a VPC, you need to specify a CIDR (classless inter-domain routing) block as the VPC’s IP address group.

 Tencent Cloud VPC supports CIDR blocks in any of the following private IP ranges:

 A VPC is set up at the region level (such as Guangzhou), while a subnet is set up at the availability zone level (such as Guangzhou Zone 1).
-Subnets in a VPC can belong to different availability zones within the same region, and resources in all subnets under a VPC can interconnect with private networks by default regardless of they are in the same availability zone or not.
+You can divide a VPC into one or more subnets.
+Subnets in the same VPC can interconnect with one another by default, while subnets in different VPCs are isolated by default.

-Based on the OverLay technology, VPC constructs logically isolated network spaces in the cloud.
-The networks for different tenants and different VPC instances are isolated from each other to ensure customers’ business security.
+A VPC is a logically isolated network space in the cloud.
+Different VPCs are isolated from each other to protect business security.

 - Network Access Control List (ACL): a network ACL is a stateless virtual firewall for filtering packets at the subnet level.
 It can be used to control the inbound and outbound data streams of subnets at the protocol and port granularity.

 For more information on VPC security, see Security.